 A copy of the Company's Continuous Disclosure Policy is available on its website.

 6 Respect the rights of security holders

-A listed entity should respect the rights of its security holders by providing them with appropriate information and facilities to allow them to exercise those rights effectively.
+The Principles recommend that a listed entity should respect the rights of its security holders by providing them with appropriate information and facilities to allow them to exercise those rights effectively.